 Differences in the cervical mucus pattern

 It is important to note that various factors can influence cervical mucus quality, which can somewhat complicate its evaluation.
-Stress, as well as sexual arousal, can cause a temporary increase in vaginal discharge.
-The latter can even appear to be fertile mucus, as seen before ovulation, when it is not.
+Stress as well as sexual arousal can cause a temporary increase in vaginal discharge.
+The latter can even appear to be fertile mucus as seen before ovulation, when it is not.
 Furthermore, cough medicine, amongst other medications, can liquify the discharge, which should also not be confused with the fertile mucus quality.
+If you have fertile cervical mucus but no rise in temperature, it could be that you're not ovulating.
+While fertile quality cervical mucus can call attention that ovulation is coming, so you can time intercourse to conceive, it doesn't confirm that ovulation actually took place.
 It is only in combination with a rise in basal body temperature that it can be safely assumed that the mucus quality was actually caused by rising oestrogen levels, marking the beginning of the fertile phase.

 In various forums, women share their experiences as to how cold remedies and asthma inhalers were found to have had an influence on their cervical mucus quality due to their decongestant effects.
 Unfortunately, no clinical study has been conducted to this day that supports or invalidates those claims.